saniya-jena/Credit-Card-Fraud-Detection/README.md

 The dataset is taken from the Kaggle Website website and it has a total of 2,84,807 transactions, out of which 492 are fraudulent.

-the dataset can be downloaded using this link https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud
+The dataset can be downloaded using this link https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud